addy-dclxvi/void-bspwm-dotfiles/README.md

 - **ncmpcpp** <br /> Just a simple ncmpcpp config, integrated with Dunst notification on song change.

-- **Xinitrc** <br /> I'm not using display manager, `startx` is enough.
-It also contain dbus launcher for Thunar to fix missing trash, mount, unmount, and another *gvfs* feature.
+- **Xinitrc** <br /> I'm not using display manager, `startx` is enough.It also contain dbus launcher for Thunar to fix missing trash, mount, unmount, and another *gvfs* feature.
 And a command to export *~/.bin* folder to $PATH, useful for custom script.

 - **xsettingsd** <br /> Fontconfig daemon, without this fonts in most apps will be rasterized.